LuluLaGlue/Epitech_TaxiDriver/README.md

     + <code>-r</code>: Activate Render.
     + <code>-l</code>: Set a number of times to play the game.
     + <code>-h</code>: Display a help message.
+Per its trainig logic this approach is is model based as we have to know all environment states/transitions upfront so the algorithm works.

 ## Q Learning
-In order to train a model capable of completing the task at hand we decided to use the Q Learning algorithm.
+In order to train a model capable of completing the task at hand without being model based we decided to use the Q Learning algorithm.
+This algorithm is centred around the actor (the Taxi in our case) and starts exploring on trial-and-error to update its knowledge about the model (= path to the best reward).
+During training, this algorithm will update a matrice containing the maximum discounted future reward for each action and state.
+It is based on the Bellman equation extended with a learning rate (we set it by default to *0.01*).
 This attempt is located in the *Q-Learning* directory with the following files:
 - ***Q-Learning_Train.py***: A python script used to train and save a new model (or Q Table) to run it use <code>python Q-Learning_Train.py</code> with the following possible arguments:
-    + <code>-l</code>: Learning Rate. **Default**: 0.99
+    + <code>-l</code>: Learning Rate. **Default**: 0.01
     + <code>-g</code>: Gamma or Discount Rating. **Default**: 0.99
     + <code>--episodes</code>: Number of episodes to run during training. **Default**: 25000
     + <code>-e</code>: Epsilon or Exploration Rate. **Default**: 1